microsoft/PowerPlatformConnectors/independent-publisher-connectors/Google Gemini/readme.md

 ## Publisher: Priyaranjan KS, Vidya Sagar Alti [Tata Consultancy Services]

 ## Overview
-Custom connector for Google Gemini, providing advanced AI text generation functionalities.
+Custom connector for Google Gemini, providing advanced AI multi modal content generation functionalities.Gemini is a family of multimodal large language models developed by Google DeepMind, serving as the successor to LaMDA and PaLM 2.
+Comprising Gemini Ultra, Gemini Pro, and Gemini Nano, it was announced on December 6, 2023

 ## Prerequisites
 An API key from Google is required to access the Google Gemini API.

-### Obtaining an API Key
+### Obtaining Credentials
 1. Go to [Google's AI Studio](https://makersuite.google.com/).
 2. Create an API key in a new or existing project.
 3. Keep your API key secure and do not share it publicly.